huntabyte/shadcn-svelte/apps/www/src/content/installation/sveltekit.md

 ### Setup path aliases

-If you are using SvelteKit and are not using the default alias `$lib`, you'll need to update your `svelte.config.js` file to include those aliases.
+If you are not using the default alias `$lib`, you'll need to update your `svelte.config.js` file to include those aliases.

 ```js title="svelte.config.js" {6}
 const config = {